-The AD7676 is configured to accept an externally supplied serial data clock on the SCLK pin when the EXT/ $\overline{\text{INT}}$ pin is held HIGH.
+The AD7675 is configured to accept an externally supplied serial data clock on the SCLK Pin when the EXT/ $\overline{\text{INT}}$ Pin is held high.
 In this mode, several methods can be used to read the data.
-The external serial clock is gated by $\overline{\text{CS}}$ and the data are output when both $\overline{\text{CS}}$ and $\overline{\text{RD}}$ are LOW.
+The external serial clock is gated by $\overline{\text{CS}}$ and the data are output when both $\overline{\text{CS}}$ and $\overline{\text{RD}}$ are low.
 Thus, depending on $\overline{\text{CS}}$, the data can be read after each conversion or during the following conversion.
 The external clock can be either a continuous or discontinuous clock.
-A discontinuous clock can be either normally HIGH or normally LOW when inactive.
-Figures 19 and 20 show the detailed timing diagrams of these methods.
-Usually, because the AD7676 has a longer acquisition phase than the conversion phase, the data are read immediately after conversion.
+A discontinuous clock can be either normally high or normally low when inactive.
+Figure 19 and Figure 20 show the detailed timing diagrams of these methods.
+Usually, because the AD7675 has a longer acquisition phase than the conversion phase, the data are read immediately after conversion.

-While the AD7676 is performing a bit decision, it is important that voltage transients not occur on digital input/output pins or degradation of the conversion result could occur.
-This is particularly important during the second half of the conversion phase because the AD7676 provides error correction circuitry that can correct for an improper bit decision made during the first half of the conversion phase.
-For this reason, it is recommended that when an external clock is being provided, it is a discontinuous clock that is toggling only when BUSY is LOW or, more importantly, that it does not transition during the latter half of BUSY HIGH.
+While the AD7675 is performing a bit decision, it is important that voltage transients not occur on digital input/output pins or degradation of the conversion result could occur.
+This is particularly important during the second half of the conversion phase because the AD7675 provides error-correction circuitry that can correct for an improper bit decision made during the first half of the conversion phase.
+For this reason, it is recommended that when an external clock is being provided, it is a discontinuous clock that is toggling only when BUSY is low or, more importantly, that it does not transition during the latter half of BUSY high.

-External Discontinuous Clock Data Read after Conversion

-This mode is the most recommended of the serial slave modes.
+External Discontinuous Clock Data Read after Conversion This mode is the most recommended of the serial slave modes.
 Figure 19 shows the detailed timing diagrams of this method.
-After a conversion is complete, indicated by BUSY returning LOW, the result of this conversion can be read while both \overline{CS} and \overline{RD} are LOW.
-The data is shifted out, MSB first, with 16 clock pulses and is valid on both the rising and falling edges of the clock.
+After a conversion is complete, indicated by BUSY returning low, the result of this conversion can be read while both \overline{CS} and \overline{RD} are low.
+The data is shifted out, MSB first, with 16 clock pulses and is valid on both the rising and falling edge of the clock.

-Among the advantages of this method, the conversion performance is not degraded because there are no voltage transients on the digital interface during the conversion process.
+One of the advantages of this method is that the conversion performance is not degraded because there are no voltage transient on the digital interface during the conversion process.

-Another advantage is to be able to read the data at any speed up to 40 MHz, which accommodates both slow digital host interface and the fastest serial reading.
+Another advantage is the ability to read the data at any speed up to 40 MHz, which accommodates both slow digital host interface and the fastest serial reading.

-Finally, in this mode only, the AD7676 provides a "daisy chain" feature using the RDC/SDIN input pin for cascading multiple converters together.
-This feature is useful for reducing component count and wiring connections when it is desired as it is, for instance, in isolated multiconverter applications.
+Finally, in this mode only, the AD7675 provides a "daisy chain" feature using the RDC/SDIN input pin for cascading multiple converters together.
+This feature is useful for reducing component count and wiring connections when it is desired as it is, for instance, in isolated multiconverters applications.

 An example of the concatenation of two devices is shown in Figure 21.
-Simultaneous sampling is possible by using a common CNVST signal.
+Simultaneous sampling is possible by using a common $\overline{\text{CNVST}}$ signal.
 It should be noted that the RDC/SDIN input is latched on the opposite edge of SCLK of the one used to shift out the data on SDOUT.
-Thus, the MSB of the "upstream" converter just follows the LSB of the "downstream" converter on the next SCLK cycle.
+Hence, the MSB of the "upstream" converter just follows the LSB of the "downstream" converter on the next SCLK cycle.

 Figure 19.
-Slave Serial Data Timing for Reading (Read after Conversion)
+Slave Serial Data Timing for Reading (Read after Convert)